 Clark Wilson is one of the most prominent and recognized scorers of silent photoplays in America today.
 He works exclusively with the organ in developing accurate and historic musical accompaniments as they were performed in major picture palaces during the heyday of the silent film.

-Wilson began his scoring career in 1980 and has successfully toured North America with hundreds of film presentations at schools and universities, performing arts centers, theaters, film festivals, and conventions.
+Clark began his scoring career in 1980 and has successfully toured with hundreds of film presentations at schools and universities, concert halls and performing arts centers, theaters, film festivals, and conventions.
 He is the organist of choice for many of the American Theatre Organ Society’s international convention silent-film presentations, has performed at American Guild of Organists and Organ Historical Society conventions and the East Texas Pipe Organ Festival, and has scored pictures for Kino International for public DVD release.
 He currently enjoys creating scores for, and working with, Suzanne Lloyd on the presentation of classic Harold Lloyd comedies.
 His work has encompassed North America, Australia, and the United Kingdom.

 Wilson has been organ conservator and Resident Organist at the Ohio Theatre for the Columbus Association for the Performing Arts since 1992 and has also given performances at the Academy of Motion Picture Arts and Sciences (the premiere of the restored classic Wings, in honor of Paramount Pictures’ 100th anniversary), Atlanta’s Fox Theatre, UCLA’s Royce Hall, and the Packard Foundation’s Stanford Theatre.
 Film-festival engagements have included Toronto, Cinequest, San Francisco, and the Los Angeles Conservancy.
 He has presented the annual Halloween Night film at Walt Disney Concert Hall for 15 years.
 Wilson has also had the honor of scoring the pictures at the Riverside Church in New York City and at the San Diego International Pipe Organ Festival.